Package 'chromatographR'

 Details

 Clusters can be filtered by the minimum and maximum size of the cluster using the min_size and max_size arguments respectively.
+Users should be aware that the clustering algorithm will often return nested clusters.
+Thus, an individual peak could appear in more than one cluster.
 If max_only is TRUE, only the largest cluster in a nested tree of clusters meeting the specified confidence threshold will be returned.

 Value